vega/vega-lite/site/tutorials/explore.md

 <div class="vl-example" data-name="bar_aggregate_count"></div>

 Next, let's look at how precipitation in Seattle changes throughout the year.
-Vega-Lite natively supports dates and discretization of dates when we set the type to `temporal`.
+Vegemite natively supports dates and discretization of dates when we set the type to `temporal`.
 For example, in the following plot, we sum up the precipitation for each month.
 To discretize the data into months, we set `"timeUnit": "month"`.

 <div class="vl-example" data-name="line_mean_month"></div>